AndyQ/NFCPassportReader/readme.md

 ## Thanks
 I'd like to thank the writers of pypassport (Jean-Francois Houzard and Olivier Roger - can't find their website but referenced from https://github.com/andrew867/epassportviewer) who's work this is based on.

+The EPassport section on YobiWiki (http://wiki.yobi.be/wiki/EPassport)  This has been an invaluable resource expecially around Passive Authentication.